Proladon/deta-tsx-express/README.md

 - [FAQ](#faq)

 ## Features
-- 🔥Path alias
+- 🔥 Path alias
+- 🔥 Watch mode (like nodemon)
-- 🔥Clean config
+- 🔥 Simple config
+- 🔥 ESNext syntax
-- 🔥Fast and minify! (vite and esbuild)
+- 🔥 Fast and minify!
-    - minify code (default)
+    - minify build (default)
     - treeshake (default)
-- ❔hmr (currently `vite-node` not implement yet 😣)

 Deta currently is no too much starter template options to chose.
 In past, I always used [BetaHuhn/deta-express-starter](https://github.com/BetaHuhn/deta-express-starter), this starter template is very good, but some coding style and config dose not suit to me.